xizon/uix-custom-metaboxes/README.md

-# Uix Custom Custom Meta Boxes
+# Uix Custom Meta Boxes

 Provides a compatible solution for some personalized themes that require custom meta boxes for WordPress.